alphagov/govuk-import-export-prototype/guide/move-goods-eu/when-to-make-declaration.markdown

    url: '/topic/business-and-self-employed/exporting-and-doing-business-abroad.html'
 ---

-You don’t usually need to make a declaration when you move goods within the [EU](/eu-eea) or to Switzerland, Turkey, Norway, Macedonia or Iceland.
+You don’t usually need to declare when you move goods within the [EU](/eu-eea) or to Switzerland, Turkey, Norway, Macedonia or Iceland.

 You only need to [make a declaration](http://govuk-import-export.herokuapp.com/guide/move-goods-eu/make-declaration.html) if both:

 - the goods were originally brought in from outside the EU (or made from materials from outside the EU)
 - there’s still duty to pay on them

-This is called a ‘community transit declaration’.
+This declaration is called a ‘community transit declaration’.

 ##EU special territories, Andorra and San Marino